-The OS Club regrets to share the sad news that Logie Bruce-Lockhart (SH 35-40) passed away on 7th September 2020 at the age of 98.
+The OS Club is sad to announce the passing of Logie Bruce-Lockhart (SH 35-40), who passed away on 7th September 2020 at the age of 98.
 Logie was in School House just before WW2 and while his father, John Bruce-Lockhart (known as Rufus), was Headmaster (1937-1954).
 Logie was a writer, a journalist, a Scottish international rugby union footballer and for most of his teaching career, Headmaster of Gresham’s School in Norfolk from 1955-1982.

 There will be a private funeral at St. Andrew’s, Holt, followed by interment in the churchyard, which is where Logie’s wife, Jo, and daughter Kirsty are buried.
 A celebration of his life will be arranged a later date.
 Anyone wishing to write to the Bruce-Lockhart family can do so by post to:

 69 New Road, Blakeney, Holt NR25 7PA.
 More information will be available soon.